abir10t/Flutter_quick_solution/basic.md

 - Compile way
   -  just in time compilers -> intermediary language that can be run by the dart virtual machine -> Ahed of time compiler compile the source code to machine code

+### Dart Project Structure

+- .dart_tool, .packages, pubspace.lock, pubspace.yaml file  are associated with dart packages
+- on the other hand the `lib` folder is realated with libraries.
+- the analysis_options.yaml file is related to how the static dart analyzer scans the code by following a set of rules a process called linting
+- Bin folder resvered for command line apps